 The next step is to squeeze some dish soap into your fryer before filling it with hot water.
 Let the soap and water sit in the fryer for about 10 minutes to lift any oils.

 Empty out the water and clean the inside of the drain valve using a small bottle bristle brush to remove any particles.
-Once you’ve done that, give your fryer a good rinse down with a hose, and leave to air-dry outdoors.
+Once you’ve done that, give your fryer a good rinse down with a hose and leave it to air-dry outdoors.

 First, use a bristle dish brush to scrub off any dried debris or oil inside, paying particular attention to dried food stuck in the holes or the mesh design.
 Continue scrubbing until you’ve dislodged any stuck-on food.
-Then using a soft sponge, scrub the inside of the fryer and outside with warm soapy water until all the grease is removed.
-Rinse thoroughly afterwards and leave to air-dry.
+Then, using a soft sponge, scrub the inside of the fryer and outside with warm, soapy water until all the grease is removed.
+Rinse thoroughly afterward and leave to air-dry.

 How to remove turkey fryer grease

-If you find that good old soapy water and elbow grease just doesn’t cut it to lift off stubborn grease, you don’t have to spend a fortune on cleaning products.
+If you find that good old soapy water and elbow grease, just don’t cut it to lift off stubborn grease; you don’t have to spend a fortune on cleaning products.
 You can easily create a homemade solution with some basic things in your kitchen cupboard.

-To make your own grease busting solution, add one cup of vinegar to three cups of warm water, let your fryer basket soak in the solution so that it loosens the grease.
+To make your own grease-busting solution, add one cup of vinegar to three cups of warm water and let your fryer basket soak in the solution so that it loosens the grease.

-Give the solution a helping handy by using a sponge and scrubbing gently to remove any stubborn parts.
+Give the solution a helping hand by using a sponge and scrubbing gently to remove any stubborn parts.
 Once you’re done with scrubbing, rinse with clean water.

-Leave your basket out to air dry for tidying away.
+Leave your basket out to air dry to tidy away.